Most influential women in Russian history

 The widow of Peter the Great sized power.
 Preobrazhensky Regiment helped her.

 During the reign of Catherine the Russian Navy was developed and actively participated in the formation of anti-Turkish bloc.
 She reigned only for 2 years.
-Peter II came after her, but he also reigned only for 2 years.
+Peter II came after her, but he also reigned for only 2 years.

 The Supreme Privy Council wanted Anna, the niece of Peter the Great, to become a puppet ruler.
 But Anna Ioanovna did not like to be a puppet.
 She regained full power.